wannesm/adsphd/README.md

 Generating the cover page
 -------------------------

-**Important**: most printing services will create their own cover page based on the details you send them (title, name, affiliation, ...) and do not supply you with all necessary parameters (e.g., thickness of the paper) because these differ from machine to machine.
-Therefore, the generated cover page is only indicative and probably not used by your printing server (or even correct).
+Most printing services will create their own cover page based on the details you send them (title, name, affiliation, ...).
+The template generates only a front and back cover for the version you want to distribute online, not for the version you send to the printing service.

-A full cover page (combining front cover, spine and back cover) can be generated automatically using the command 'make cover'.
-This creates a pdf `$(COVERPDF)`; by default this is `cover.pdf`.

-The width of the spine is set by redefining `\adsphdspinewidth` (9mm by default).

-It can be seen in the provided `thesis.tex` that all information necessary to generate a cover page is contained between two markers

-    %%% COVER: Settings %%%
-    ...
-    %%% COVER: End settings %%%

-DO NOT REMOVE THESE!!
-They are used by the Makefile!!

-The default front and/or back cover page can be overwritten:

- - create a file `mycoverpage.tex`
- - redefine the commands `\makefrontcovergeneral` and `\makebackcovergeneral`.
-For an example and more information, see the provided file `mycoverpage.tex`.

-The cover page in the generated pdf has the following structure:

-    <--rbleed--> <--backcoverpage--> <--lbleed--> <--spine width--> <--lbleed--> <--frontcoverpage--> <--rbleed-->

-The default bleed (both lbleed and rbleed) is 7mm.
-I suggest not changing this value unless you know what you are doing ;) The latter can be done by redefining `\defaultlbleed` and `\defaultrbleed` respectively.

 Troubleshooting